wloodar/ekipakopernika/README.md

 # `Ekipakopernika - School App`

 This is frontend part of application made for school in Chełmno.
-Sadly, project has finished and website took down :(
+Sadly, project has finished and website took down.

 ## Technologies

-List of technologies I used for frontend of this app
+List of technologies I used for frontend of this app:

 - [ReactJS](https://reactjs.org/)
 - [Redux](https://redux.js.org/)